 If your only income is a tax-free scholarship or fellowship, you’re in the clear.
 You don’t have to file a tax return or report the award.
 However, if all or part of your scholarship is taxable and if that money is not recorded on your W2 form, you must report it.

 In order to help save time, we’ve compiled information included within the packet for you.
-However, if you have additional questions, we suggest you refer to the PDF before any panic attacks ensue.
+However, if you have additional questions, we suggest you refer to the IRS site before any panic attacks ensue.

 Note: Any tuition reduction that is taxable should be included as wages on your W-2 form.